 The initial impact of COVID-19 was quite fatal for the business sector and some even faced a complete shutdown.
-However, a majority of businesses (especially the IT sector) tuned up to the remote working culture and have started accepting it as the ‘new normal’.
+However, a majority of businesses (especially the IT sector) have started accepting the remote working culture as the ‘new normal’.

-Though mankind is eagerly waiting for Russia’s coronavirus vaccine to turn up into a success, it wouldn’t be wrong to say that the tech sector isn’t escaping the remote working culture anytime soon.
+Humankind is eagerly waiting for Russia’s coronavirus vaccine to turn up into a success.
+However, the tech sector isn’t escaping the remote working culture anytime soon..
 Some facts to back-up:

 - Mark Zuckerberg said on 21st May, “Facebook could get to about half of staff working remotely permanently in 5-10 years and will be the “most forward-leaning company on remote work”

 - Twitter said that a major part of its workforce would be adopting the remote working culture in the years to come.